-For more information on the services we provide please click here.
+For more information about the services we offer please visit our website.

 For more information regarding the services we provide please visit our website.